php-dev-br/laravel-doc-pt-br/pagination.md

 This is all it takes to create a pagination system!
 Note that we did not have to inform the framework of the current page.
 Laravel will determine this for you automatically.

-If you would like to specify a custom view to use for pagination, you may pass a view to the `links` method:

-	<?php echo $users->links('view.name'); ?>

 You may also access additional pagination information via the following methods:

 - `getCurrentPage`